Self-Care | Practical Strategies for Your Best Mental, Emotional, and Physical Health

 Another spa experience many people are finding beneficial is oxygen therapy— specifically oxygen facials.
 Long favored by celebrities, oxygen facials use a small airbrush tool to blow purified oxygen onto the face gently.
 Hyperbaric oxygen therapy has been used by doctors for decades to help speed healing for patients; the oxygen facial follows the same line of thinking—using oxygen can provide healing to our faces, specifically when it comes to anti-aging.
 Oxygen facials deliver oxygen to the outside layers of the skin, so after a good exfoliation and cleansing, aestheticians spray the oxygen over the client’s face.
 The results can mimic that of fillers, leaving clients with a glowing complexion.

 Self-care doesn’t necessarily have to cost money.
 Treating yourself to a good night’s sleep or a walk around the neighborhood with a friend (two- or four-legged) can have the same impact on us mentally and physically as a 30-minute Swedish massage.
 A selfcare regimen can be expensive, but a good night’s sleep and some time to meditate and check in with yourself can be the small bit of self-care you need to be your personal best.
+Knowing how to properly use 108 mala beads in your meditation can help you get the most value out of the process.
 The whole point of self-care is to care for yourself, which means you and you alone can decide what that entails. ✦

 acne, Broadband light therapy, circulation, DEEP TISSUE MASSAGE, discoloration, dryness, facials, flexibility, HOT STONE, hybrid fractional laser resurfacing, Hydrafacial, immunity, live, lymphatic facials, massage, microneedling, oxygen therapy, REIKI, rosacea, salt caves, Self-care, skincare, SWEDISH MASSAGE